jfager/jdiscript/README.md

 that it might not be worth the overhead of switching to another language.
 All examples that ship with jdiscript have been converted to Java 8.

+Note: you need to have the jdk's tools.jar on your classpath in order to use the JDI.